-Students may request the equivalence to the Lebanese Bacc. from the Lebanese Ministry of Education and apply to the sophomore year.
+Upon successful completion of Freshman course requirements and Freshman admission criteria, students may request the equivalence to the Lebanese Bacc. from the Lebanese Ministry of Education and apply to the sophomore year.

 1.4.3 Academic Probations

 1.4.3.1 Academic Probation